elphen-wang/hep_make_bib_v3/README.md

 # hep_make_bib_v3
-Making bibs for latex/tex based on the version of INSPIRE-HEP.
+Making bibs for latex/tex based on [the new version of INSPIRE-HEP](https://inspirehep.net/).

 # Introduction
 Hello friend, are you still upseting to make bibs for latex/tex documents?
 Here is an example to introduct we who do high energy physics (HEP) research how to anwesr this question.
 On the base of the [first version](https://github.com/ElonSteveWang/hep_make_bib) and the [second version](https://github.com/ElonSteveWang/hep_make_bib) of  hep_make_bib, I developed the third edition script for automatically make bibs for latex/tex based on the version of INSPIRE-HEP.
 For the users of pervious version scripts, this is a perfect version, bacause it adapted new INSPIRE-HEP and fixed all problems of second version script.